godotengine/godot-website/collections/_article/maintenance-release-godot-3-6-1.md

 ## Major bugs fixed

 ### Grid snapping + ruler in editor
-A small change to `Range::set_value` unfortunately led to a major regression in grid and ruler behaviour when zoomed in ([GH-98466](https://github.com/godotengine/godot/issues/98466)).
+A small change to `Range::set_value` unfortunately led to a major regression in grid and ruler behavior when zoomed in ([GH-98466](https://github.com/godotengine/godot/issues/98466)).

 We decided on balance the safest course of action in 3.x was to revert the change.